Peeragogy/Peeragogy.github.io/introduction.md

 ## Introductions

 **Paola Ricaurte Quijano**: Hi!
-I'm Paola, I'm from Mexico, I work at Tecnológico de Monterrey, a private university in Mexico City, and I love to learn to learn with everybody!
-So, I'm a superfan of Peeragogy!
+I'm Paola, I'm from Ecuador.
+I work at Tecnológico de Monterrey, a private university in Mexico City, and I love to learn with everybody!

 **Dorotea Mar**: Hello.
 I'm in Berlin now and I really like the peeragogical atmosphere of collaboration and I think we are really